- County Government

 The Board of License Commissioners serves a quasi-judicial function in administering and enforcing the Alcoholic Beverage Laws of the State of Maryland and the Rules and Regulations for the Prince George's County Board of License Commissioners.
-Hearing of the Board are generally held three times a month.
-Typically the Board meets the first and second Wednesday at 7:00 p.m., to adjudicate alleged violations and the fourth Tuesday at 10:00 a.m. to address new and transfer applications.
+The Board generally holds three hearings a month.
+Hearings are typically the first and second Wednesday at 7:00 p.m. to adjudicate alleged violations, issue permits and consider items associated with the operation of licensed premises.
+The third hearing is scheduled the fourth Tuesday at 10:00 a.m. to issue new licenses and transfer existing licenses.
 The public is encouraged to attend the hearings.

-Agendas & MinutesAgendas are available prior to the meetings.
-Minutes are available following approval.
+Agendas are available prior to the meetings.
+Minutes will be posted upon approval of the Board.

 View Most Recent Agendas and Minutes | Subscribe to Agendas and Minutes

 The Board of License Commissioners is committed to adhering to the published hearing schedule.
 In the event of inclement weather, a notice will be provided on the Board’s webpage and on the answering machine for the main telephone number 301-583-9980.
 When the Prince George’s County Government is closed, is on liberal leave or has a delayed opening, the day hearing will be rescheduled.
 Evening hearings will be cancelled by 3:00 p.m. if inclement weather is anticipated.

 Like us on Facebook.
 Information and updates will be posted on a regular basis.